Thermomics/CTdcm2nii/README.md

 - Python 3.8 or higher installed on your system.
 - `pip` (Python package manager) installed.
 - dcm2niix (`sudo apt-get install  dcm2niix` if necessary)
-- then find the location of dcm2niix using `which dcm2niix`
+- find the location of dcm2niix using `which dcm2niix`
 ---

 ## Step 1: Create a Virtual Environment